GaganDureja/django-2.0.7-learn/README.md

-A project while learning from freecodecamp
+A project while learning django from freecodecamp